civican/legisinfo/42-1/bills/C-64/bill_text.md

   **(3)** On the service of a notice of default, the person or vessel served has no right of set-off against any amount spent by the person or vessel under the assurance of compliance.

+### Section 94.1

+  **(1)** A notice referred to in any of sections 91, 93, 94 and 108 is to be served

+    in the case of an individual,

+    by leaving a copy of it with the individual at any place or with someone who appears to be an adult member of the same household at the individual's last known address or usual place of residence or, in the case of an individual under the age of 18, with a parent or other person having custody of them or exercising parental authority over them, or

+    by sending a copy of it by registered mail, cour­ier or fax or other electronic means to the individ­ual's last known address or usual place of residence;

+    in the case of a person other than an individual,

+    by leaving a copy of it with their representative or with an officer or other individual who appears to control or manage the person's or representative's head office or place of business, or

+    by sending a copy of it by registered mail, cour­ier or fax or other electronic means to their representative, to an individual referred to in subparagraph (i) or to the person's or representative's head office or place of business;

+    in the case of a vessel,

+    by delivering a copy of it personally to the master or another individual who is, or appears to be, in charge of the vessel,

+    by posting a copy of it on any conspicuous part of the vessel,

+    by leaving a copy of it with the owner or oper­ator of the vessel, with the owner's or operator's representative or with an officer or other individual who appears to control or manage the owner's, operator's or representative's head office or place of business, or

+    by sending a copy of it by registered mail, courier or fax or other electronic means to the vessel or to a person referred to in subparagraph (i) or (iii) or to their head office or place of business.

+  **(2)** Service may be proved by

+    an acknowledgement of service signed by or on behalf of the person or vessel served, specifying the date and location of service;

+    a certificate of service, signed by the person who effected the service, indicating the name of the person or vessel served and the means by which and day on which service was effected; or

+    a record of electronic transmission setting out the date and time of transmission.

+  **(3)** In the absence of an acknowledgement of service or a certificate of service, service is considered effective,

+    in the case of service by registered mail or courier, on the 10th day after the day on which the notice is sent, as indicated on the receipt issued by the postal or courier service; or

+    in the case of service by fax or other electronic means, on the day on which it is sent, as indicated on the record of transmission.

 ### Section 95

   **(1)** A person or vessel served with a notice under subsection `94`(1) may, no later than the date specified in the notice or within any further time that the Transportation Appeal Tribunal on application may allow, file a written request for a review of the Minister's decision made under that subsection with the Tribunal.